What are USDA home loans and am I eligible for one?

-The annual income limit for a one- to four-person household in most eligible counties is $90,350, and $119,200 for five- to eight-member households.
-In a higher-cost areas like San Francisco County, the limit jumps to $212,550 for smaller households and $280,550 for larger ones.
+The annual income limit for a one- to four-person household in most eligible counties is $90,300, and $119,200 for five- to eight-member households.
 The USDA sets limits at or below 115 percent of the median household income in each region, and updates them annually.

-It’s important to check the maximum income limits for your family size and where you live to get the most accurate data.
-You can also access a USDA mortgage calculator to estimate monthly loan payments in your area.
+It’s important to check the maximum income limits for your household size and where you live to get the most accurate data.

 Pros and cons of USDA loans

 The benefits of a USDA home loan include less stringent credit score guidelines and no down payment requirement.
 There is also no formal loan limit, unlike FHA loans.
-This can be a great program for homebuyers on a budget that are flexible about where they live.
+This can be a great program for homebuyers on a budget who are flexible about where they live.
 The cons mostly have to do with restrictions, like those on where you can buy or how much your family can make.